b3nten/dias/README.md

 # Dais

 A minimal starter template for Deno libraries that can be converted and published to NPM.
+To use, clone and `rm -r .git`

 ## Scripts